MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 ## The two principal page types

 A fundamental characteristic of the available page types lies in the way that a page type relates to the data presented on the page.
-Two principal ways exists: entity-orientation (typical for the Card page type) and collection-orientation (typical for the List page type.)
+Two principal ways exists: *entity*-orientation (typical for the `Card` page type) and *collection*-orientation (typical for the `List` page type.)

-The entity-oriented page types (Card, Document, and ListPlus) provide the user with actions to toggle edit/view mode, creating new, and deleting records, at the top of the page.
-The collection-oriented page types (List and Worksheet) provide all actions in the page action bar.
+The entity-oriented page types (`Card`, `Document`, and `ListPlus`) provide the user with actions to toggle edit/view mode, creation, and deletion, at the top of the page.
+(On tablet and phone, these actions may be placed in another position.)

+The collection-oriented page types (`List` and `Worksheet`) provide similar actions in the page’s action bar, and on the row's action menu.
+Those actions take effect on the selected row(s) in the collection.

 <!-- illustration of header of entity page and header of collection page -->

 ## Entity-oriented pages

 In [!INCLUDE[prodshort](includes/prodshort.md)], entity-oriented pages are used to support users when their tasks revolve around a single business entity.
-The most typical entity-oriented task page is the card, which provides details about a single customer or other master data, and the document, which represents a single transaction or other important business event.
+The most typical entity-oriented task page is the `Card`, which provides details about a single customer or other master data, and the `Document`, which represents a single transaction or other important business event.

-ListPlus is also an entity-oriented page type.
-Unlike Card and Document pages, the ListPlus page type is for pages that have a prominent listpart and either few or no header fields.
+`ListPlus` is also an entity-oriented page type.
+Unlike `Card` and `Document` pages, the `ListPlus` page type is for pages that have a prominent `ListPart` and either few or no header fields.

-### Entity-oriented page characteristics

-The overall characteristics of an entity-oriented page are:

-- The page title identifies the specific entity represented in the page.
-For example, a customer card will have the customer number or name as the page title.

-- Page commands act in relation to the entity shown in the page.
-For example, if you choose Delete on a customer card page, the system will delete that customer.

-- FactBoxes that show related details (statistics, links, notes) about the specific entity represented in the page, in textual or chart form.

-> [!IMPORTANT]
+> [!NOTE]
-> Since entity-oriented pages always represent a single domain entity, such as a customer or an item, we recommend that you do not use Repeater groups in the construction of entity-oriented pages.
+> Since entity-oriented pages represent a *single* entity, such as a customer or an item, we recommend that you do not use `Repeater` group in the construction of entity-oriented pages.
 Use Repeater groups only when you construct collection-oriented pages.
-Note that Repeater groups may be used in pages that are in turn included as individual List parts in an entity-oriented task page.
+A `Repeater` group may be used in pages that are in turn included as individual list parts in an entity-oriented task page.

 ## Collection-oriented pages

 In [!INCLUDE[prodshort](includes/prodshort.md)], collection-oriented pages are used to support users when their tasks involve multiple entities or records at the same time.
 The most typical collection-oriented page is the list (showing customers, items, etc.) from which the user can seek out the entities to work with.

-### Collection-oriented page characteristics

-The overall characteristics of a collection-oriented page include:

-- A prominent list or table of entities, records, or entries.

-- A page title, or alternatively fields above the table/list, which describe or identify the collection of data shown in the page.
-For example, the Customer List provides an overview of the customer entities from which the user can then open individual customer card pages.

-- Commands that act in relation to the selected row or rows in the list or table.
-For example, selecting a customer in the Customer list, and then choosing Delete, will delete only the selected customer, not all customers in the list.

-- FactBoxes that show related details (statistics, links, notes) about the selected row in the table or list, in textual or chart form.

-- A Details pane below the list or table can optionally show details (additional fields) about the selected row, in textual or chart form.

 ## Composing pages